Deadline to submit: Fourth Friday of Fall or Spring Semesters

 (required for IE designated courses):

 [Insert course name and number here] is designated as an Integrative-Learning Experience (IE) course.
-This designation will be noted on your transcripts.
+This designation will be noted on transcripts.
 Integrative-Learning Experience (IE) courses offer students a chance to explore integrative pathways that connect the core knowledge and skills of their major to real-world professional and civic contexts.
 Students work closely with their professors and peers to develop, reflect on, and articulate their goals.
 Although many courses include aspects of integrative-learning, to be designated an IE course integrative-learning content must be central rather than peripheral to the syllabus.
-For questions concerning Integrative Learning, please contact Experiential Learning at OEL@ucf.edu.
+If students have any questions about this designation or HIP designations at UCF, please contact HIP@UCF.edu.

 Resources